This is a continuation of the previous article, “Should you accept donation from bad people for a good cause?”

 If you decide to embark this, you would find yourself feeling overwhelmed and full of conflict initially.
 It is also your opportunity for growth and with these discomfort, you are working against your own limitations.
 If you can get past this, you may transform into someone that you’ve never thought you would be.

 Of course, you would not remain in the same place forever.
-When the time comes, you would be able to leave and move on further towards realising your full potential.
+When the time comes, you would be able to leave and move on further towards realizing your full potential.